In order to be eligible to play a sport at Wakefield High School, you must meet the following requirements:

 - Longview and Mary Phillips eligible at the base school as determined by the WCPSS Office of Student Assignment

 - Students granted a voluntary transfer away from the base or assigned school shall not participate in athletic activities for 365 days.
-In order to participate in athletics, the student must fill out the “Appeal for Athletic Participation for Transferred Students Form (MS Word)”, and the appeal must be approved.
+In order to participate in athletics, the student must fill out the “Appeal for Athletic Participation for Transferred Students Form”, and the appeal must be approved.